This was the first of only four bridges that today span the Grand Canal:

-It is built in the Rialto, the first district of Venice to be developed; after people settled here in the ninth century, it didn't take long for the area to become the commercial and financial hub of a burgeoning city.
+The bridge gets its name from the Rialto, the first district of Venice to be developed when people began to settle here in the ninth century.
+It didn't take long for the area to become the commercial and financial hub of a burgeoning city.
 The bridge is also a gateway to the Rialto Market, a warren of sellers to the west of the span hawking produce, spices, fish and more, and the city's principal food market since the 11th century.

-Beginning in 1524, artists and architects, including Sansovino, Palladio, and Michelangelo, began submitting blueprints for the new bridge.
+Beginning in 1524, artists and architects, including Sansovino, Palladio, and Michelangelo (yes, that Michelangelo) began submitting blueprints for the new bridge.
 But no plan was chosen until 1588 when municipal architect Antonio da Ponte was awarded the commission.
-Interestingly, da Ponte was the uncle of Antonio Contino, architect of Venice's other unmistakable bridge, The Bridge of Sighs connecting the ducal palace with the prison.
+Interestingly, da Ponte was the uncle of Antonio Contino, the architect of Venice's other unmistakable bridge, The Bridge of Sighs connecting the ducal palace with the prison.

 The Rialto Bridge is an elegant, arched stone bridge formed of three sets of stairs divided by arcades.
 The central stairs are lined with shops and vendors and so densely packed that it's easy to miss the fact that you're crossing over the Grand Canal.
 These shops occupy some of the most expensive real estate in Venice, so while it's nice to say you bought a souvenir on the Rialto Bridge, this is not the cheapest place to find your keepsake of Venice.